aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 The following code example shows how to enumerate immediate child nodes of a **CompositeNode** using the enumerator provided by the **child_nodes** collection:

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_node-EnumerateChildNodes.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_node-EnumerateChildNodes.py" >}}

 #### Sibling Nodes